suzannahfarrar/Online-Jewellery-Store/README.md

 For this particular assignment, I had to create an online jewellery web application WITHOUT the OOP concepts and hence, the code in itself is unstructured.
 However, I wanted to get this up as it has the ability to show how sessions and cookies work on a web application.

 Hope you guys do find it useful after all!
+(Oh and take a look at the screenshots too.)